South Yorkshire (West)

 Road (Highways Safety) related deaths

-Concerns summary Inadequate information sharing, inaccurate incident location, and deficient risk assessments for highway hazards (including flooding and tree growth impacting lighting) contributed to ongoing road safety concerns.
+Concerns summary (AI summary) Inadequate information sharing, inaccurate incident location, and deficient risk assessments for highway hazards (including flooding and tree growth impacting lighting) contributed to ongoing road safety concerns.

 Terence Millington